sitepoint/debian-image-builder/README.md

 This final example creates a Wheezy x86_64 paravirtual image with a 5G instance-backed root volume, formatted to have 5000000 inodes.
-The image time-zone and locales have been set, and the image name suffix is the date and time of execution.
+The image time-zone and locales have been set, and the image name suffix is the date and time of execution:

 ```
 ./debian-image-builder ec2 --arch amd64 --codename wheezy \